-As it has a large number of activities for kids, Oslo is a very family-friendly destination.
+With a huge array of activities for kids, Oslo is very family-friendly.
 The city goes out of its way to integrate kid-friendly activities into everyday life.
 From playgrounds and parks to interactive museums and nearby amusement parks, this city is among the most kid-friendly around.

 Oslo makes for a fun place to visit for a couple.
 You can explore castles, go on forest hikes, or enjoy a couple's massage.

 Brussels is notable for backpackers.
 Also, Oslo is not as famous, but is still a good city to visit for backpackers and budget travelers.